1991 Year in Review

 Ted Christopher led the SK Modifieds in wins with 6 including the Waterford 200 portion of The Showdown over Labor Day weekend.
 It was the last 200-lap event at the track until the Modified Nationals events would begin in 1997.
 He also won a 75 lapper in May.
-17 different SK drivers visited victory lane during the season – including one-time winner & eventual '91 track champion Ricky Young.
-The Gada brothers Dave, Mike and Dennis would visit victory lane in the same season for the first time – a feat first accomplished by their father Bob and his brothers Chris and Larry in the Sportsman Sedan division during the 1971 season.
+17 different SK drivers visited victory lane during the season – including one-time winner & eventual ’91 track champion Ricky Young.
+The Gada brothers Dave, Mike and Dennis would visit victory lane in the same season for the first time – a feat first accomplished by their father Bob and his brothers Pete and Larry in the Sportsman Sedan division during the 1971 season.
 The second generation brothers would repeat the collective trifecta in 1994 and again in 1996.
-Dennis' win was the 91 lap Blast Off season opener.
+Dennis’ win was the 91 lap Blast Off season opener.
 Donny Fowler won the 60-lap SK event as part of the Chill Out event in late September.
 2-time winner Jerry Pearl battled atop the point standings for most of the season before finishing 2nd to Young.

-The May 11th modified event had one of the more unique accidents in track history as Bob Potter ended the night's festivities after flying over a track wall on lap 4 of the modified feature.
+The May 11th modified event had one of the more unique accidents in track history as Bob Potter ended the night’s festivities after flying over a track wall on lap 4 of the modified feature.
 While riding in the middle of the pack early in the race, Potter was among many who checked up after the leaders made contact coming out of turn 2.
 Moving to the high groove in hopes to avoid any pile up, Potter’s Ceravolo #31 hit Mark LaJeunesse’s right side tire and sent the 6-time champion airborne over the backstretch wall.
 Fortunately he went directly into a catch fence and the car landed on all fours on a dirt embankment.
-Amazingly, Potter walked away from the wreck unharmed, but severe damage to the fencing and cables forced the remainder of the race to be postponed.
+Amazingly, Potter walked away from the wreck unharmed, but severe damage to the fencing and cables forced the remainder of the night to be postponed.
 Ted Christopher won the held-over event the following week.